n8n-builders/n8n-nodes-community-discord/README.md

       - **Remove role from user**: Remove a role from a user.
         - **User ID**: User to remove the role from.
         - **Which roles**: Roles to remove from the user.
+      - For actions that support it, you can optionally provide a reason why the action was taken via the `X-Audit-Log-Reason` header.
 - **Persistent**: Available for type prompt.
 If active the button/select will stay visible even when the workflow is done.
   - **Min select**: Available for type select prompt.
 Minimum number of options that can be selected.
   - **Max select**: Available for type select prompt.
 Maximum number of options that can be selected.